elgohr/cf-jetbrains-license-server/README.md

-# cf-jetbrains-license-server
+# JetBrains License Server for Cloud Foundry

-JetBrains License Server for Cloud Foundry
+A license server for JetBrains products which will allow for registration of IDEs, hosted on Cloud Foundry.